DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ## Choose the way to set up your application

-With Azure AD, there is several way to set up an openId application :
+With Microsoft Entra ID, there is several way to set up an openId application :

 - the classic way is using a [client secret](README_WITH_CLIENT_SECRET.md)
 - a new and more secure way since [liberty 23.0.0.9](https://openliberty.io/blog/2023/09/19/23.0.0.9.html#jwt) is using [private key JWT](README_WITH_PRIVATE_KEY_JWT.md)